Sometimes I get difficult, if not impossible questions like:

-Most people (roughly 60%-70%) who make the decision to jump into stand-up comedy have all the natural comedy talent they need to do well as a comedian.
+Most people who make the decision to jump into stand-up comedy have all the natural comedy talent they need to do well as a comedian.

-The other 30%-40% simply don’t have the baseline talent needed to make any headway.
+The remaining others simply don’t have the baseline talent needed to make any headway.

 And there’s no way to learn to have talent or “write” oneself into having talent that is not there already.
 Anyone that makes an offer to “teach” someone how to somehow have talent is a scam artist for sure.

 For the majority of those who do have all the natural comedy talent they need to do well as a comedian, success on stage really boils down to this (in a nutshell):